sjbennett123/scottjbennett/content/toee/equipment.md

 Spell components for all first level spells

-Commoin spell ingredients you are assumed to have.
+Common spell ingredients you are assumed to have.
 You are assumed to be taking the time to gather them as well.
-If the spell co ponent is more than a few gold ipeces and consumed you will ned tyo replentish it .
+If the spell co ponent is more than a few gold pieces and consumed you will need to replenish it.

-tent, bedrooll,utility knife, 50 feet of roiope tinderbox, nice hooded lantern with oil
+Camping Supplies: tent, bedroll,utility knife, 50 feet of rope, tinderbox, nice hooded lantern with oil

-maps of the whole world roll(roll % to see if you have it )
+Maps of the whole world roll(roll % to see if you have it )

 A guide to Homlet sponsored by the welcome wench

-Trunk fulled with disguides
+Trunk filled with disguises

 gem cutting equipment

 ## Magic Items

-Robes +2.
+### Robes +2

 Kind of lame lookiing.

+### Bag of Holding(Modified)

-Bag of Holding(Modified):  Can carry up to 500 pounds of equipment.
-Nothing living can go inside it  including food/plants/rations additionally nothing with sharp points or explosive.
+ Can carry up to 500 pounds of equipment.
+Nothing living can go inside it including food/plants/rations additionally nothing with sharp points or explosive can enter.
 Nothing weird or magic happens it just doesn't go in.

+### Small wooden bowl

-Small wooden bowl: 2x per day when the appropriate phrasse is psoke nwill procdue and nutritious and adequet meal.
+2x per day when the appropriate phrasse is psoke nwill produce and nutritious and adequate meal.

+### Boots of featherfall

+When the wearer falls greater than 30 feet, the boots activate as per the feather fall spell.
+They do not activate for distances shorter than 30 feet, and do not activate if a character jumps or otherwise deliberately 'falls'.